 - #3 – Preah Vihear – A place for Spectacular views of Khmer ruins

 - #4 – Koh Ker – A forgotten capital of the Angkorian Empire

 - #6 – Banteay Srei – Best for Stunning bas-reliefs

 - #7- Sambor Prei Kuk – Wonderful alternative of Ta Prohm

 There is not doubt that Angkor Wat is Cambodia’s national icon and one of the most important archaeological site in the world.
-Built in the 12th century, it was the center of the Khmer empire and nowadays is wll preversed in a remarkable state of repair and on a staggering scale: a vast monument to human industry overall volume greater that the Great Pyramid of Giza.
-However, Angkor Wat isn’t the only temple in the region, there are many temples in Cambodia that worth not missing in your Cambodia trip.
+Built in the 12th century, it was the center of the Khmer empire and nowadays is well preserved in a remarkable state of repair and on a staggering scale: a vast monument to human industry overall volume greater than the Great Pyramid of Giza.
+However, Angkor Wat isn’t the only temple in the region, there are many temples in Cambodia that worth not missing in your Cambodia holiday.
 Let’s find out!

 #1 – Beng Mealea – The most adventurous experiences of any temples in Cambodia

 Beng Mealea is one of the mysterious temples in Cambodia.
 Unlike Angkor Wat, which is pruned and prettied to the highest possible degree of perfection, Beng Mealea is half-consumed by the jungle, covered in moss and falling to pieces under a proliferation of foliage.
 Its central tower has collapsed, its surviving chambers are dark and strangled by vines, and visitors are permitted to climb and scramble over the rubble unchecked.